Anchormen/sql4es/README.md

 /* Same as above */
 SELECT _score, myString FROM mytype WHERE myString IN ('hello', 'there') /* phrase query */
-SELECT _score, highlight(mystirng), myString FROM mytype WHERE myString = 'hello there' /* wildcard query */
+SELECT _score, highlight(myString), myString FROM mytype WHERE myString = 'hello there' /* wildcard query */
 SELECT _score, myString FROM mytype WHERE myString = 'hel%' /* a search for exactly the same as the first two */